MaalyALkaraki/syllabus/node-db/week-18/sql3-node-sql.md

         // we’ll add code here next ...
     });

 Note the $1 placeholder in SQL matches the id in the array (2nd param).
 The value of id will replace the $1 when the SQL is executed.
+(Note that the placeholders are numbered from 1 - not 0)

 If you need to provide more than one value you can use placeholders $2, $3, $4, etc...